Dyablo-HPC/Dyablo/Readme.md

-# What is EulerPablo ?
+# What is dyablo ?

+Dyablo stands for DYnamics adaptive mesh refinement CFD applications with PABLO.

 It is a just a attemp to rewrite again an AMR (Adaptive Mesh Refinement) miniapp (with both shared and distributed parallelism in mind).
 We do not write from scratch but try to couple some of the best state-of-the-art tools.

-- AMR is delegated to C++ [BitPit/PABLO](https://github.com/optimad/bitpit) library.
+- AMR is delegated to C++ library [BitPit/PABLO](https://github.com/optimad/bitpit).
 BitPit only uses MPI (distributed memory parallelism).
 - numerical scheme is built on top of the PABLO mesh, in a decoupled manner, using [kokkos](https://github.com/kokkos/kokkos) for shared memory parallelism.

 Why did we chose BitPit/PABLO for this test ?
 What are the difference with [p4est](http://www.p4est.org/) used in [Canop](https://gitlab.maisondelasimulation.fr/canoPdev/canoP) ?